 Some dogs can have a disorder of the esophagus, such as megaesophagus, which causes regurgitation.
 A dog can be born with this, or it may develop secondary to other medical conditions.

 Symptoms of acid reflux in dogs

-Besides throwing up, signs of canine acid reflux include appetite and subsequent weight loss.
-The dog might experience pain while swallowing, so he whines or otherwise seems uncomfortable while eating.
+Besides gagging or throwing up, signs of canine acid reflux may include loss of appetite and subsequent weight loss.
+The dog might experience pain while swallowing and may whine or otherwise seem uncomfortable while eating.
+Bad breath may also be observed due to the buildup of acid.
 Lethargy and gastrointestinal noises also could indicate GERD.
-Dogs with severe cases of GERD might salivate excessively and run a fever.
+Dogs with severe cases of GERD might show excessive salivation and run a fever.

 A photo of the contents of the dog's recent upheavals will help the veterinarian better determine whether the dog is vomiting or regurgitating.
 For a definite diagnosis, veterinarians will likely conduct an esophagoscopy.
 In this procedure, a narrow, tubelike instrument containing a camera (called an endoscope) is used to view the dog's esophagus.
 The pictures show whether or not the esophageal lining is damaged, which is the most obvious evidence of GERD.
 Bloodwork will also be done to rule out other health issues, such as kidney disease.

 Treatment may include dietary and feeding schedule changes.
 The veterinarian might also recommend a low-protein, low-fat kibble as well as feeding smaller, more frequent meals, with the dog to be fed several times daily rather than in one or two meals.
 A variety of medications may be prescribed to improve stomach content flow, including proton-pump inhibitors (antacids), such as omeprazole, as well as sucralfate, which helps protect the delicate lining of the esophagus.